isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 Even though we had expected some reaction regarding the day care of our newborn, when we knew it was as we had expected, the only ray of light would fade.

 "Just wait.
-Giving our baby to your center is not just for breastfeeding.
+Leaving our baby to your center is not just for the nursery care.
 We just want to raise our child normally.
 The nursery has its existence value because all the children grow up together, doesn't it?
 We don't want to hire a private nurse to take care of our child.
 Besides, I have recovered from my illness.
 The medical facility where you work has verified that I've recovered and let me go back to work.
 Why can't his child take advantage of the company's daycare center?"

 "It is not the medical issue.
 It's the emotional problem."